psf/requests/docs/user/quickstart.rst

     >>> r.history
     [<Response [301]>]

-The :class:`Response.history` list contains the :class:`Request` objects that were created in order to complete the request.
-The list is sorted from the oldest to the most recent request.

 If you're using GET, OPTIONS, POST, PUT, PATCH or DELETE, you can disable redirection handling with the ``allow_redirects`` parameter::